 - Compute the recursion formulas required by the algorithm, on paper or at the whiteboard.
-Hint: check the first-order ARMAX case exemplified in the lectures. - Implement the algorithm, and run it on the identification data starting from nonzero initial parameters. - For the near-optimal values of f and b obtained, create an OE model in the system identification toolbox format, using idpoly.
+Hint: follow the line of the first-order ARMAX case exemplified in the lectures. - Implement the algorithm, and run it on the identification data starting from nonzero initial parameters. - For the near-optimal values of f and b obtained, create an OE model in the system identification toolbox format, using idpoly.
 Note that the syntax of this function is idpoly (A, B, C, D, F, O, Ts) where you need to specify the leading zero in B, the leading 1 in F, and the sampling time can be found e.g. in the identification dataset.
-Use compare to see how the model performs on the validation data. - If the model is not satisfactory, tune α , δ and l{\max} (as well as perhaps θ_0), so as to improve performance.
+Use compare to see how the model performs on the validation data.